 1. Details about your business' current situation.
 What is your product or service?
 What's working and what challenges are you currently having in generating new clients and customers?
 What issues might you encounter over the next year, such as a move (when you can't work) or new laws that might impact how you do business?

-Knowing your market and its needs helps you to create market specific messages and place them where they'll be seen for greater effectiveness.
+Knowing your market and its needs helps you to create market-specific messages and place them where they'll be seen for greater effectiveness.
+For example, a mom is more likely to respond to your weight loss ad if it's in a mom-oriented spot (mom blog) and speaks directly to her (Lose Your Baby Weight!).

 3. What are your goals for the time period of the plan?
 Be specific in your goals, such as increase email list by x amount over the next year or find x number of new clients.
 It's important that you're able to measure the effectiveness of your marketing plan by having a quantifiable goal.